A Bit of a Shambles

 |Just about to set off|

-With my tent up I sat on the shore watching the water, mulling over the issue when I saw a trout leap completely out of the water right in front of the camp.
+With my tent erected I sat on the shore watching the water, mulling over the issue when I saw a trout leap completely out of the water right in front of our camp.
 In that brief moment the setting sun filtered through a break in the clouds and amplified the golden-yellow colour of its flanks to a colour which resembled freshly deposited leaves in Autumn.
-It splashed back into the water with a thwack audible over the sound of nearby rapids.
-I called for Takahiro, in his tent out of the rain, as he had yet to catch a fish in our time together but he poked his head out and waved his hand dismissively.
+It splashed back into the water with a thwack, audible over the sound of nearby rapids.
+I called for Takahiro, who was in his tent out of the rain, to offer him the chance to catch it, as he had yet to catch a fish in our time together.
+I also thought it might change his mind.
+He poked his head out and waved his hand dismissively.
 I asked if I could use his rod which was already rigged up and standing on the shore and he agreed before going back into his tent with a squeal of the zip.
-I quietly entered the water and cast, too wide of the main current where I had seen the fish leap, then again, this time just right as the dry fly (a mayfly type pattern with a deer hair wing and a twist of hackle tied by Takahiro) disappeared in a gentle boil of water only just visible against the low sun.
+I quietly entered the water and cast, too wide of the main current where I had seen the fish leap, then again, this time just right, as the dry fly (a mayfly pattern with a deer hair wing and a twist of hackle tied by Takahiro) disappeared in a gentle boil of water only just visible against the low sun.
 The fished again leaped in the air but this time in outrage and I followed it downstream where I could lead it to shallow water and land it.
 It weighed 4½lbs.
 As I was releasing the fish back into the water two eels emerged from the rocks.
-Perhaps they were aroused by the struggling throes of the fish and they curiously investigated my landing net lying in the water and the fresh scent of the trout.
+Ugly looking things.
+Perhaps they were aroused by the struggling throes of the fish and they curiously investigated the landing net lying in the water, still fresh with the scent of the trout.

-All in all a bit of waste of time - the loss of two day’s fishing and a broken rod.
+On the drive back to town, my dark mood lifted at the sight of a road sign advertising 'ice cold Coke' at the first cafe we came across.
+We stopped to buy a cold drink and even cracked smile when I took a refreshing sip.
+All in all this trip was a calamitous waste of time - the loss of two day’s fishing and a broken rod.
 At least I got a fish.
-Now it’s time to test how good the Orvis guarantee is!
+Now it’s time to test how good the Orvis rod guarantee is!